 Generally, we just don’t recommend Hire Cars in New York.
 Parking is sparse and Expensive, the Traffic is hell and you are unlikely prepared to fight through it the way a Taxi Driver would.
-With public transport and Taxis/Uber are so readily available why bother.
+With public transport and Taxis/Uber being so readily available why bother?
 The only reason is if New York is your First Port of Call for a Road Trip.
 In that case, JFK has all the Rental car options you would expect from a Major International Airport.
 But even we would consider seeing New York the conventional way before heading back to the Airport (Probably Newark) to get a Hire Car for your Road Trip.

 Often the Last thing you want to be thinking about after a long arduous flight is another grinding slog to your Hotel.
 With our Guide Hopefully, you will find the easiest and most suitable option for you.
 Taxies are the no-fuss easy solution, but the most expensive along with Uber.
 With a little forward planning, a car service will get you, door to door, with no fuss at all.
-The Airtrain and Subway is both the quickest option and also the cheapest but has the downside of being awkward and involving heavy lifting, Still, the Subway is our preferred option but if you don’t want to carry your heavy case’s up a few flights of stairs it won’t be for you.
+The Airtrain and Subway are both the quickest option and also the cheapest but have the downside of being awkward and involving heavy lifting, Still, the Subway is our preferred option but if you don’t want to carry your heavy case’s up a few flights of stairs it won’t be for you.

 Have Your Say